 It’s a very dense subject.
 If you want a more complete picture of what has been going on, I’d recommend this interview with WordPress entrepreneur Matt Medeiros.
 He and Brian Krogsgard dive into a lot of the issues at hand.

-But for our purposes, let’s talk about how being a “WordPress freelancer” is evolving and the challenges that presents.
+But for our purposes, let’s talk about how being a “WordPress freelancer” is evolving and the challenges that it presents.

 A Time of Transition